vpavkin/scalist/README.md

 Scalist works on Scala 2.11 with Java 7/8.

 **Warning:**
 Project is at early stages now.
-Implemented feature set is not complete and there can be performance problems.
+Most major features are implemented, but there can be performance problems.
 Also, a great work should be done on clearing out what types should be made private/public.

 1. [Getting started](#getting-started)